After my trial I set

 My program I use to protect my property has no objections

 from the following persons: County DNR law enforcement officer, DNR depredation

 officer, DNR Natural Resources Commissioners, Cedar County attorney office, and Iowa's attorney generals office.

-removed (shot) from my property over 350 destructive deer.
+have removed (shot) from my property over 400 destructive deer.

 The state of Iowa, Iowa DNR, and Cedar county attorneys

 office has received notice of all of this.
 I have